arvidjohansen/debian-lamp-howto/debian-lamp-installation.md

 Now that we have copied our application-files to our home-folder, the full path to our application is `/home/arvidj/wiki`.

 All we have to do now is to point the current root of the webserver (`/var/www/html`) to this directory.
-This can be done by logging in as root `sudo -i` and then making a link from the current root-directory to our newly clone git repo.
+This can be done by logging in as root `sudo -i` and then making a link from `/var/www/html` to the root of our web-application which we just copied over (`/home/arvidj/wiki`).

 ```
 ln -s /home/arvidj/wiki/ /var/www/html